alex-gutev/live_cells/README.md

 ```

 The above `ValueCell` subclass implements a cell of which the value is the value of an argument cell
-clamped between a minimum and maximum which are also passed in argument cells.
+clamped between a minimum and maximum which are also supplied in argument cells.

 **NOTE**: The argument cell containing the value to be clamped as well as the cells containing the
 minimum and maximum are all passed to the constructor of `DependentCell` so that the listeners